Get E-Book

 console.error(err?.code ?? 'sent locally');

-});sent locally means the local send request completed.
+sent locally means the local send request completed.
 It says nothing about a remote handler.

 const msg = Buffer.from([1, 3, 0, 0]);

-socket.send(msg, 41234, '127.0.0.1');Version and type fields make packet captures and logs easier to line up.
+Version and type fields make packet captures and logs easier to line up.
 They also give the receiver a cheap rejection path for old senders.
-Keep the point narrow: UDP gives you bytes, so the protocol has to make those bytes self-describing enough for your deployment.
+UDP gives you bytes, so your protocol should make those bytes self-describing enough for your deployment.

-Receive buffer overflow is the failure that looks most unfair during load tests.
+Receive buffer overflow is the failure that feels most unfair during load tests.
 The receiver process is alive.
 The socket is bound.
 Small tests pass.
 Under burst traffic, messages vanish.
 The kernel receive queue filled while JavaScript was busy or while the process could not be scheduled fast enough.
 UDP drops the excess.
 Node emits no event for datagrams the kernel discarded before Node read them.

 socket.on('message', msg => {